maniospas/SocialGraphMining/README.md

 with.

-It must be noted that, after instantiating a graph miner, such as the switchable miner, it needs to be constantly notified about user interactions and somes exchange parameters with other devices (see below).
+It must be noted that, after instantiating a graph miner, such as the switchable miner, it needs to be constantly notified about user interactions and some exchange parameters with other devices (see below).

 ### Recommending interactions in the current context
 Before explaining how to train the miners, it must be pointed out that predictions change as users switch contexts.